Note

 Connect using Visual Studio Code or Cursor

 For Visual Studio Code, install the Remote SSH extension.
-Cursor includes a remote SSH extension.
+Cursor includes a remote SSH extension by default.

 In the IDE main menu, click View > Command Palette.
 Select Remote-SSH: Settings.
 Alternatively, select Preferences: Open User Settings (JSON) to modify